 As with the other companies we reviewed, you’ll need to contact J.G.
 Wentworth to get a customized pricing and terms quote.
 We chose J.G.
 Wentworth as a structured settlement company that’s best for flexible terms because every customer gets a solution tailored to their specific needs.

 As an accredited BBB business, J.G.
-Wentworth has an A+ rating but has low 2-star customer reviews.
+Wentworth has an A rating but only 3-star customer reviews.
 Customer complaints and negative reviews were primarily related to advertising and sales, along with issues related to the company’s offerings.
 As you should with any such service provider, make sure to carefully review the terms of your agreement, obtain quotes from other companies, and get everything in writing.
 Understanding what you’re getting into—and having it in writing—will help you avoid problems down the road.

 Best for Quick Settlements: Annuity Transfers